CianShev/ObjectDetectionAndroid/README.md

 We then can finally perform the last step before training which is to select an appropriate transfer learned model checkpoint and edit the .config file for training.

-**Important Note:** Currently, only mobilenet models which contain the quantized flag are suitable for deployment to Android in the .tflite format.
+**Important Note:** Currently, only MobileNet models which contain the quantized flag are suitable for deployment to Android in the .tflite format.
 Currently, this information is not included in any official documentation and was a major roadblock for this project.
 If the wrong model is selected, you will encounter one of the following two errors:

  1. (at converting to .tflite stage) - Expected binary or unicode string; got None
  2. (at running of app on Android) - "cannot convert between a tensorflow lite buffer with xxxx bytes and a bytebuffer with xxxx bytes